SmaIIGiant/smaiigiant.github.io/_pages/about.md

 At Michigan, I have worked on several projects, including the development of **amphibious screw-propelled micro-robots** and **suction cups with active delamination and energy-harvesting mechanisms**.
 Our work on suction cup control, *“Release Chamber Enables Suction Cup to Delaminate and Harvest Fluid,”* was recognized as a **Best Student Paper Finalist** and received the **Best Paper Award in Benchmarking and Reproducibility** at the **2025 IEEE International Conference on Soft Robotics (RoboSoft)**.

 I am also a **co-first author** on the upcoming paper *“Field-Effect Elastocapillary Actuators,”* which explores novel muscle-like actuators based on field-effect elastocapillary interactions.
-Beyond research, I enjoy building lab infrastructure, designing testing systems, and mentoring new lab members in fabrication and experimental workflows.

 Before joining Michigan, I studied **Biological Engineering** at **Pennsylvania State University**, where I was a member of the **Schreyer Honors College**.
 My interdisciplinary background in biology and engineering shapes how I approach robotics—integrating biological principles with mechanical design to create more adaptive and efficient systems.